 - The absorbed company is subject to the usual taxation rules for profits up to the date of the merger however the gains arising from the merger itself (and the related transfer of assets) is not calculated and taxed - The absorbing company assumes all known or unknown tax liabilities of the absorbed company - Tax losses of the absorbed company can be transferred to the absorbing company, if the absorbing company continues the business activities of the absorbed company minimum for 5 years following the date of the merger.
-However, tax losses that can be transferred to the absorbing company are limited to the shareholders equity of the absorbed company as of the date of the merger. - The tax free merger does not affect the tax attributes of the absorbing company - There are also tax exemptions in other laws (such as VAT, stamp tax, real estate transfer tax) in reference to a tax free merger conducted as per Corporate Tax Law provisions.
+However, tax losses that can be transferred to the absorbing company are limited to the shareholders equity of the absorbed company as of the date of the merger. - With the Law No.7524 enacted on 2 August 2024, the carried forward VAT of the absorbed company can be transferred to the absorbing company as a result of a merger (and demerger or change of legal form of a company), but only after a VAT audit.
+No such requirement was existing before that date. - The tax free merger does not affect the tax attributes of the absorbing company - There are also tax exemptions in other laws (such as VAT, stamp tax, real estate transfer tax) in reference to a tax free merger conducted as per Corporate Tax Law provisions.